sr1dda-j0ka/AppleLanding/README.md

 # AppleLanding
 # Apple Clone Website

-This is an Apple website clone built using HTML, CSS, and Font Awesome icons.
+This is an Apple Landing page clone built using HTML, CSS, and Font Awesome icons.

 ## Features
 - **Navigation Bar:** A fixed navbar with Apple-style menu links.